 These tools typically keep a running history of online visitor activity.
 This helps sales and marketing teams keep an eye on which sales leads may be getting ‘warmer’ over time… working through their buyer journeys and becoming more receptive to direct sales contact.

 Tracking visitor session history and web page activity is a major part of the lead scoring features of these tools.

 What B2B Visitor Tracking is Not About

 For most solutions in this category, anonymous visitor identification is not about following users around the web, recording personal activity from one website to another via persistent tracking cookies, etc.

-So, while the notion of identifying and tracking your website’s users may sound a bit creepy here, it’s primarily focused on recording anonymous user activity on a specific business-to-business website, and not at a personal level in most cases.
+So, while the notion of identifying and tracking your website’s users may sound a bit creepy at first, it’s primarily focused on recording anonymous user activity on a specific business-to-business website, and not at a personal level in most cases.

 In fact, these products are quite comparable to standard Google Analytics in this aspect of user-level visibility.

 Worth noting: Google Analytics does not allow its users to record PII — personally identifiable information.
 It’s against their terms of service.
 But this restriction does not apply to other common marketing platforms, such as CRMs, marketing automation, etc. These tools absolutely rely on PII (e.g., names and email addresses) in order to function.

-Web site visitor tracking tools are also not primarily focused on reporting aggregate metrics for overall site visitor traffic, user behavior, etc. They are not intended to fully replace Google Analytics or other primary web analytics tools in this way.
+Web site visitor tracking tools are also not primarily focused on reporting complete metrics for overall site visitor traffic, user behavior, etc. They are not intended to fully replace Google Analytics or other primary web analytics tools in this way.